 - What did you do during the yearlong gap in your employment?

 TIP: Listen for tone and communication skills.

-Planning for your phone interview
+Planning the phone screening interview

-You may choose to plan for shorter or longer calls, but many employers find that it typically takes 15 to 30 minutes to ask all pertinent phone screening interview questions.
+You may choose to plan for shorter or longer calls, but many employers find that it typically takes 15 to 30 minutes to ask all pertinent phone screen interview questions.
 Make a list of your questions and be consistent with what you ask each candidate so you make fair comparisons.

 - What is a typical day like at your current job?

 - How do you see yourself contributing in this position?

 - What would you hope to get out of this job?